Juice Analytics Support Terms (“ST”)

 If, during the process of investigation of an issue, Juice determines that the root cause of the issue is not within the scope of the Juice core application or our network, Juice will notify you and will put the issue on hold until we can agree with you on how to resolve it.

-Once you have confirmed that the issue should be escalated to Juice support, you can submit your issue to Juice support by sending an email to email@example.com.
-Normal support hours are 9AM-5PM ET.
+Once you have confirmed that the issue should be escalated to Juice support, you can submit your issue to Juice support by submitting a ticket at support.juiceboxdata.com, or by other channels as specified in your agreement with us.
+Normal support hours are Monday-Friday 9AM-5PM ET.

 When submitting your support request, you should provide the following information, which allows the Platform Technical Support Specialist to promptly investigate and resolve the request: